Skip to content

 The three errors that most frequently generate repayment obligations or sanctions for beneficiary companies are: failing to retain documentary evidence of all subsidised expenses during the mandatory retention period (generally 5 years); breaching employment maintenance obligations linked to the grant (particularly common in job creation subsidies); and failing to correctly declare other aid received for the same project in the application, incurring unauthorised overlap.

-At BMC, we identify and manage the most appropriate public funding opportunities for each business, from application submission to final justification.
-Discover our grants and subsidies services.
+At BMC, we identify the optimal funding mix for each business at each stage — grants, ICO financing, and R&D tax deductions — and manage the entire process from opportunity identification to final justification.
+Discover our grants and subsidies advisory services.

 Want to learn more?